 - Joint preparation is not critical; machined, saw cut, and even sheared surfaces are weldable

-- Integrity of welded joints is very reliable
+- The integrity of welded joints is very reliable

 - Cost reduction for complex forgings/castings